ni/measurement-plugin-python/CONTRIBUTING.md

 # Testing

-`ni-measurement-service` includes tests under the directory `tests\` that exercises the python and grpc modules.
+`ni-measurementlink-service` includes tests under the directory `tests\` that exercises the python and grpc modules.
 The GitHub CI run these tests for PRs targeting the main branch.
 It is recommended that during development you run the tests locally before creating a PR.

-In order to run the `ni-measurement-service` tests locally:
+In order to run the `ni-measurementlink-service` tests locally:

 ## Using Command Line